peteroupc/encoding/api/com.upokecenter.text.Encodings.md

     public static byte[] EncodeToBytes(ICharacterInput input, ICharacterEncoder encoder, boolean htmlFallback)

 <p>Reads Unicode characters from a character input and writes them to a byte
- array encoded using the given character encoder and fallback strategy. </p>
+ array encoded using the specified character encoder and fallback strategy.
- <p>In the.NET implementation, this method is implemented as an extension
+ </p> <p>In the.NET implementation, this method is implemented as an
- method to any object implementing ICharacterInput and can be called as
- follows: <code>input.EncodeToBytes(encoder, htmlFallback)</code>.
-If the object's
- class already has a <code>EncodeToBytes</code> method with the same parameters, that method takes precedence over this extension method.</p>
+ extension method to any object implementing ICharacterInput and can be called as follows: <code>input.EncodeToBytes(encoder, htmlFallback)</code>.
+If the object's class already has a <code>EncodeToBytes</code> method with the same parameters, that method takes precedence over this extension method.</p>

 **Parameters:**